-Electrical wiring is one of the most common DIY (Do It Yourself) tasks around your house.
+Electrical wiring is one of the most common DIY (Do It Yourself) tasks around the house.
 However, improper wiring or using the wrong methods can be deadly.
 Therefore, it’s crucial to know your work and maintain all possible safety regulations.

 Installing electrical outlets can be a daunting task, as professionals sometimes struggle too.
 Although there are some complex rules to install electrical wiring, the basics are simple & easy to follow.